pokeghosst/pokebook/README.md

 - Write your best with PokeHelp mode!
 PokeHelp provides highlighting rhymes, syllable counter, and text counters (words, characters, lines)
 - Want something more... unconventional?
 [PokeMarkov](https://github.com/pokeghosst/pokebook-markov) will help you generate prose, poems, and any other kind of text using Markov chains

-# PokeBook desktop app

-PokeBook has builds for Windows, Linux (deb package and AppImage) and macOS generated with Tauri.
-Just grab the latest package from Releases page and enjoy!

-> Latest supported Tauri build is v0.6.1 - "French Toast With Extra Jam".
-At the moment there are no builds for later versions.
-I'm working on it, though!

 # Installing / Getting started

 You can use PokeBook at no cost by visiting https://book3.pokeghost.org.